Making Strides Against Breast Cancer

 Because of funds raised by the Foundation for Firelands Mammogram and Breast Cancer Fund, these numbers prove that we are making strides against breast cancer, year by year, day after day.
 Every effort adds up to impact the lives of hundreds of women going through a breast cancer diagnosis and treatment at the UH Seidman Cancer Center at Firelands Regional Medical Center.

-You can help us continue to make strides against breast cancer by participating in Firelands’ upcoming “Save Your Pumpkins 5K” race and walk.
+You can help us continue making strides against breast cancer by participating in Firelands’ upcoming “Save Your Pumpkins 5K” race and walk.

 The event will take place on Saturday, October 21 at 9 a.m.
 It will begin at Battery Park at 701 E. Water Street in Sandusky, and the cost to participate is a donation of your choice rather than an entry fee.